 These core principles can also be great inspiration for culture marketing.
 What do you care about?
 What inspires you?
 What’s been on your mind?
 How might you create content to move the needle on those issues?

 For example, if you’re a sustainable clothing company, you might create an infographic detailing your commitment to ethical manufacturing.
 If you’re a dog-walking service, you might feature dogs for adoption on your Instagram.
 This type of content can really show people who you are.

 Download our free e-book Culture Marketing: How to Turn Your Brand Heart Into Content to find out how to do this.

 Example: Lululemon is a yoga apparel brand that believes in the power of yoga.
 As such, they partner with Exhale to Inhale, an organization that helps people affected by domestic violence and sexual assault transform their lives through trauma-informed yoga.
 In this brand video, they offer a glimpse of what the organization does, spotlighting a cause they care deeply about.

 Example: After we read the story of how Ben Franklin once refused a loan repayment and directed the debtor to “pay it forward,” we became so inspired by the philosophy that we turned the entire tale into a high-quality print.
 This print ultimately became our holiday gift to our partners—something much more meaningful than a branded coffee mug.

-For more ideas, see how these 10 brands put their values on display.
+For more culture marketing ideas, see how these 10 brands put their values on display.